rbisdorff/Digraph3/docSphinx/tutorial.rst

 In marketing studies, interviewees will not always respond to all the submitted questions.
 Again, such abstentions do sometimes contain nevertheless valid information concerning consumer preferences.

-Let us take an example performance tableau from a Movie magazine's evaluation of movies that could be seen in town [9]_ (see Fig. 64).
+Let us take an example performance tableau from a Movie magazine's evaluation of movies that could be seen in town [9]_ (see :numref:`graffiti07_1`).

 >>> from outrankingDigraphs import *
 >>> t = XMCDA2PerformanceTableau('graffiti07')
 >>> t.showHTMLPerformanceTableau(ndigits=0)

 ..
 Figure:: graffiti07_1.png
+   :name: graffiti07_1
    :alt: Ratings of movies
    :width: 600 px
    :align: center